 Some are personal, asking for advice regarding a problem or situation, others are compliments (which make me feel good knowing that what I do is appreciated and liked) and some are more technical, especially Blogging Tips.

 A few persons contacted me and asked the same question which I need to answer and it is the following.

 How to get more followers on Social Media?

-Now I may not be a blogger with millions of followers but I’ve learned quite a few things in the past four years that I have been blogging.
-The road has not always been easy, a lot of trial and error, but so far so good…I think!
+Now I may not be a blogger with millions of followers but I’ve learned quite a few things in ALL the years that I have been blogging.
+Let me be completely honest and say that the road has not always been easy as there has been a lot of trial and error, but so far so good…I think!

 What I am about to share with you is from my personal experience.
-It is very different from person to person but I believe it is valuable information!
+It is very different from person to person but I believe it is valuable information and lessons learned!

-Here are my Top 10 tips on how to get more followers:
+Here are my Top 10 tips on How To Get More Followers On Social Media

 - Produce Quality Content

 Again this is not something new and you may have read or seen it in many sites.
 Producing quality content will get the attention of a lot of people.
 Now you don’t have to write in order to win an award, appear in an online magazine or top travel site, if you are then well good for you!